barath-roshan/Sales-Data-Analysis-project/README.md

 ---

-*Built with ❤️ using Django and modern web technologies*
+*Built with ❤️ using Django and modern web technologies by Barath Roshan*